CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 To support restrictive rights allocation, the user account control (UAC) SHOULD be enabled.
 For default users, SHOULD be set to automatically decline the password prompt for elevated privileges.
 For administrator accounts, the UAC setting SHOULD balance the usability and security level.
 The decision SHOULD be documented and the corresponding settings configured.
 It SHOULD be checked regularly if the need still exists and the rights are adjusted or withdrawn accordingly.
 #### SYS.2.2.2.A8 Using the homegroup feature [User]

 Clients SHOULD NOT offer services such as file or printer sharing.
 A security policy (GPO) with the setting "Prevent the computer from joining a homegroup" SHOULD apply to all clients.
-If the feature is used for operational reasons, users SHOULD be trained in handling homegroup permissions.
+If the feature is used for operational reasons, users SHOULD be trained in using homegroup permissions.

 #### SYS.2.2.2.A9 Privacy and Data Saving on Windows 8.1 Clients [User]